awsdocs/iam-user-guide/doc_source/reference_policies_iam-condition-keys.md

 Works with [ARN operators](reference_policies_elements_condition_operators.md#Conditions_ARN)\.
 Specifies the ARN of the resource to which this role will be associated at the destination service\.
 The resource usually belongs to the service to which the principal is passing the role\.
 Sometimes, the resource might belong to a third service\.
 For example, you might pass a role to Amazon EC2 Auto Scaling that they use on an Amazon EC2 instance\.
 In this case, the condition would match the ARN of the Amazon EC2 instance\.
 This condition key applies to only the [PassRole](id_roles_use_passrole.md) action in a policy\.
 It can't be used to limit any other action\.
 Use this condition key in a policy to allow an entity to pass a role, but only if that role is associated with the specified resource\.
 You can use wildcards \(\*\) to allow operations performed on a specific type of resource without restricting the Region or resource ID\.
-For example, you can allow an IAM user or role to pass any role to the Amazon EC2 service to be used with instances in the Region "us\-east\-1" or "us\-west\-1"\.
-The IAM user or role would not be allowed to pass roles to other services, and it doesn't allow Amazon EC2 to use the role with instances in other Regions\.
+For example, you can allow an IAM user or role to pass any role to the Amazon EC2 service to be used with instances in the Region `us-east-1` or `us-west-1`\.
+The IAM user or role would not be allowed to pass roles to other services\.
+In addition, it doesn't allow Amazon EC2 to use the role with instances in other Regions\.

 ```
 {